 Harcourt House Artist Run Centre, 3rd floor, 10215 – 112 St, Edmonton

 This is the tradition that is referenced in the book Sadako and the Thousand Paper Cranes by Elenor Coerr.
 It was inspired by the true story of Sadako Sasaki, a Japanese girl who developed leukemia from the atomic bombing at Hiroshima.
-Sadako became hospitalized for her leukemia at age 12, and began making a thousand paper cranes in the hopes of better health.
+Sadako became hospitalized at age 12, and began making a thousand paper cranes in the hopes of being granted better health.
 In the book, Sakado died before she completed the cranes, but the real Sadako did complete her thousand cranes and tried folding another thousand cranes when her wish did not come true.

 Initially I had planned on making 1,984 cranes, to echo the title of the book they came from.
 Out of respect for the senbazuru tradition, and to highlight the project’s theme of inconclusively facing the fear of failure, I have elected to fold only 984 cranes.
 At this point, the magic wish will not be granted.

 Bonnie Patton is an American artist residing in Canada, whose focus is on language and art.
 Patton has a BFA from the University of Lethbridge (2011), and is currently pursuing a Master’s in Library and Information Studies at the University of Alberta (online cohort).